-IT IS FURTHER ORDERED that Defendants must create certain records for 10 years after entry of the Order, and retain each such record for 5 years.
+IT IS FURTHER ORDERED that Defendants must create certain records for 10 years after entry of this Order, and retain each such record for 5 years.
 Specifically, Defendants must create and retain the following records:

-- A. Accounting records showing the revenues from all goods or services sold; - B. Personnel records showing, for each person providing services, whether as an employee or otherwise, that Person's: name; addresses; telephone numbers; job title or position; dates of service; and (if applicable) the reason for termination; - C. Records of all consumer complaints relating to the unauthorized Collection, use, or Disclosure of Personal Information of Children interacting with a website or online service, and any response; - D. All records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; - E. A copy of each materially different form, page, or screen created, maintained, or otherwise provided by each Defendant through which Personal Information of Children is Collected through a website or online service, and a copy of each materially different document containing any representation regarding Collection, use, and Disclosure practices pertaining to Personal Information from Children Collected through a website or online service.
+- A. All records necessary to demonstrate full compliance with each provision of this Order, including all submissions to the Commission; - B. Copies of all consumer complaints relating to Defendants' information practices, including its collection, use, maintenance, or disclosure of personal information, and any response; and

+C. A copy of each materially different form, page, or screen created, maintained, or otherwise provided by Defendants through which personal information is collected from a child, and a copy of each materially different document containing any representation regarding collection, use, maintenance or disclosure practices pertaining to personal information from children.
 Each webpage copy shall be accompanied by the URL of the webpage where the material was posted online.
-Electronic copies shall include all text and graphics files, audio scripts, and other computer files used in presenting information on the Internet; and
+Electronic copies shall include all text and graphics files, audio scripts, and other computer files used in presenting information on the Internet.